All your questions answered!

 Farming quads - Why are quads used for agriculture?

 If you are wondering why quads are so common in agricultural, forestry and off-road uses, it is simply because of their power & versatility.
 Whilst still being fairly small (compared to other off-road vehicles) they allow the rider to power through multiple terrain types, hence the name, All-Terrain-Vehicle.
 Whether it’s to carry equipment around, or haul a trailer, ATVs or quads are often the perfect option for using on and off road, at a decent price.

 Popular quad bikes

-If you want a full list of popular quad bikes, you can check our ‘10 of the best road legal quads’ blog - but some starting classics are: Yamaha Raptor, Yamaha Banshee, Honda FourTrax – plus quads & atvs from Polaris, John Deere, Quadzilla, Kymco, & Can-Am.
+If you want a full list of popular quad bikes, you can check our great quad bikes for beginners and 10 of the best road legal quads blogs - but some starting classics are: Yamaha Raptor, Yamaha Banshee, Honda FourTrax – plus quads & ATVs from Polaris, John Deere, Quadzilla, Kymco, & Can-Am.